-PJM requires similar data from external entities as it does from PJM Members, such as neighboring Balancing Authorities, Transmission Operators, and Reliability Coordinators and receives such data through the channels mentioned above.
+PJM requires similar data from external entities as it does from PJM Members, such as neighboring Balancing Authorities, Transmission Operators, and Reliability Coordinators and receives such data through the channels mentioned above, and provides such data to these entities.
 The primary methods for exchanging this data are:

-2 IRO-010-2 R1 and TOP-003-3 R1, R2
+2 IRO-010-2 R1 and TOP-003-3 R1.
+R2

-- 1. ICCP data via the EIDSN - 2.
-NERC SDX data exchange
+- 1. ICCP data via the EIDSN

+- NERC SDX data exchange

+- 3. EMS model exchange3